 Welcome to the L.L.W.
 Class of 1959 Home page.
 The links above take you to information about the next reunion, facts about the class, and whatever.
 Please check things out.

+June Mattson Nordblom passed away on Feb.
+23, 2019 in Minneapolis MN.
+Here is a link to her obituary in the Daily Globe.

 Roger S. Johnson passed away on November 15, 2018.
-Here is a link to his obituary in the Daily Globe.

-Arlene Kujanson Aho passed away on June 17, 2018.
-Here is a link to her obituary in the Daily Globe
+Here is a link to his obituary in the Daily Globe

 Thanks to Gerry Switzer for keeping me informed.